-In January 2009, Nakamoto released the open source software of bitcoin.
+In January 2009, Nakamoto released the open-source software of bitcoin.
 On 3 January 2009, the bitcoin network was created when Nakamoto mined the first block of the chain, later known as the genesis block.

-Embedded in the coinbase of this block was the following text: “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”
+Embedded in the coinbase of this block was the following text: “The Times 03/Jan/2009 Chancellor on the brink of second bailout for banks.”
 The bitcoin community and crypto-anarchists interpreted as both a timestamp and a comment on the instability caused by fractional-reserve banking.

 Six days later, Bitcoin version 0.1 is released.
 Anyone can participate from this point onward.
 It was released as a program for Windows, compiled using Visual Studio.

 The first bitcoin transaction was sent to Hal Finney on 12 January 2009, when Nakamoto sent him ten bitcoins on block 170.
 Eight years later, those ten free bitcoins reached $200,000 at all-time-high prices.

 During 2009, the small cryptographic community carried on mining and debating.

 In June, the Chinese government released the first piece of legislation about “virtual currencies”, prohibiting its citizens from trading any digital currency for goods and services.
 This rule was targeting video game money and digital credit money, such as the QQ Coins launched by Tencent, but it also covered bitcoin.